kalgynirae/lumeh.org/pages/music.md

 *February 2018:* I started writing this on my phone during the bus rides home from work, and then moved to my usual computer workflow after I had a few ideas.
-In lieu of a better animation, I've just done a screen capture of the playlist in FL Studio.
+In lieu of a better animation, I’ve just done a screen capture of the playlist in FL Studio.

 </l-music>